An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations)

-Naturally, simply knowing the {\em existence} of a difference equation with associated isomonodromy transformations is of strictly limited usefulness, so we would like to be more explicit about the equation, and at the very least generators of the group of monodromy-preserving transformations.
+Naturally, simply knowing the {\em existence} of a dif\/ference equation with associated isomonodromy transformations is of strictly limited usefulness, so we would like to be more explicit about the equation, and at the very least generators of the group of monodromy-preserving transformations.

-The first thing we will need to understand about the shift matrix is the locations of its singularities; i.e., the points where the coefficients have poles or the determinant has a zero.
-This in turn depends on determining the divisor of $F^+_n$.
-Define
+The f\/irst thing we will need to understand about the shift matrix is the locations of its singularities; i.e., the points where the coef\/f\/icients have poles or the determinant has a zero.
+This in turn depends on determining the polar divisor of $F^+_n$.
+Def\/ine

 with the usual multiple argument conventions.

 \begin{lem} The function

 is holomorphic for $x\in \C^*$.
 If $v\in \C^*$, the function vanishes at $x=v$, $x=p/v$. \end{lem}